 A tenured faculty member who fails to achieve the improvements identified in the strategic plan within the agreed-upon timetable as evidenced in the department chair’s annual evaluation will be asked to submit a written explanation to the ad hoc committee and to the department chair.
 This explanation may either contest the evaluation from the Chair or may account for the faculty member’s lack of success in meeting the terms of the strategic improvement plan.
 The ad hoc committee, together with the department chair, may respond to the written explanation in one of the following three ways:

-Agree by majority vote of the committee, and the Department Chair, with the faculty member’s written explanation of her or his own improved performance, in which case the in-depth evaluation process will be concluded;
+Agree by majority vote of the committee, and the Department Chair, with the faculty member’s written explanation of their own improved performance, in which case the in-depth evaluation process will be concluded;

-Determine by majority vote of the committee, in consultation with the department chair, that the tenured faculty member’s explanation of why her or his performance goals have not been met justifies an extension of the improvement plan, in which case the committee will work with the faculty member and the department chair to revise the strategic improvement plan; or
+Determine by majority vote of the committee, in consultation with the department chair, that the tenured faculty member’s explanation of why their performance goals have not been met justifies an extension of the improvement plan, in which case the committee will work with the faculty member and the department chair to revise the strategic improvement plan; or

 Determine by majority vote of the committee, in consultation with the department chair, that the tenured faculty member’s explanation fails to justify an extension, in which case the committee will prepare a report of the entire in-depth evaluation and forward it to the tenured faculty member, the department chair, and the college dean, recommending that appropriate sanctions be imposed.
 Available sanctions include mandatory teacher training support, changes in course assignments, ineligibility for salary increases, ineligibility for faculty professional development leave, phased retirement, and dismissal.